bluekitchen/btstack/platforms/ios/README.md

 Note: As BTstack directly uses the Bluetooth hardware, the iOS Bluetooth is automatically disabled for BTstack applications & services.
 You can always turn BTstack off in Settings->BTstack.

-Please visit the [project page at GitHub](https://github.com/bluekitchen/btstack/) for technical information and check the platform/ios subfolder.
+Please visit the [project page at GitHub](https://github.com/bluekitchen/btstack/) for technical information and check the platforms/ios subfolder in the v0.9 branch.

 ## How to develop